Colorado BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Looking to use BetMGM to make a bet?
-Signing up is simple.
-Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
-Then follow our link, and the BetMGM site or app will walk you through the sign-up process.
+Never played on BetMGM before?
+Getting started is easy.
+To register, all you need is a computer or mobile device, plus a method of payment for your first deposit.
+Just follow our link, and the BetMGM site or app will guide you through the process.

-Have the desire to wager on one of today's games but aren't quite sure where to begin?
-We're here to assist you.
-Betting the moneyline, spread, and over/under are three of the most common ways to place bets.
-A moneyline bet means that you think one of the teams will win the contest.
-Pretty simple.
-If you bet $10 with -110 odds and your team emerges with the victory, you'd get back $19.
+Wanting to wager on one of today's matchups but aren't sure how to get started?
+Here's a quick primer.
+Some of the most common betting types include the moneyline, spread, and over/under.
+A moneyline bet means that you think one of the teams will win.
+It's that simple!
+If the team you picked does bring home the win, and you bet $10 on odds of -110, you'd get $19 back in your pocket.

-While it can be a little more complicated, betting against the spread can offer a bigger payout in certain situations.
+Although it can be a tad more complicated, betting against the point spread can provide a better payout in certain situations.
 If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
-But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the wager.
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the winning side of the wager.

 Looking for an easier way to bet on a game?
 Try wagering on the over/under (or point total).
-Simply pick whether you think the combined score of both teams at the conclusion of the contest will be higher or lower than the over/under.
+Simply pick whether you believe the combined score of both teams at the end of the game will be higher or lower than the set "total."
 That's all there is to it.
-If you, say, bet $10 on the over (with odds of -110), you'd get back $19 if the final score is higher than the set point total.

 - League: NFL